 Read more on our page about CTE.

-American Football is not the only sport in which athletes incur concussions.
-This also occurs in football, rugby, ice hockey, hockey, boxing, etc. Moreover this is the case not only in top sport but also in amateur sport.
+American Football is not the only sport in which athletes experience concussions.
+This also occurs in soccer, rugby, ice hockey, boxing, etc. This isn’t limited to professional sports.
+It also happens in amateur sports.

-Unfortunately, this information about the possible dangers of concussions in sports has barely penetrated other countries.
+Unfortunately, information concerning the possible dangers of concussions in sports has received minimal coverage in other countries.
 For example, in the Netherlands there are about 76,000 accidents a year in which athletes suffer head injuries.
-The main cause is the fall of a bicycle, horse or pony (29%), then a collision between two athletes (28%) and a third contact with a ball or hockey stick (20%).
+The main cause is the falling off a bicycle, horse or pony (29%), a collision between two athletes (28%) and contact with a ball or hockey stick (20%).
 (See footnote 9)

 Headers in soccer

 At the moment (in 2018), in soccer there is a discussion about how dangerous headers are for the brain.
-From scientific research there are no indications that headers lead to damage.
-Up to now, it is assumed that up to a certain number of headers (1800 times per year) is unlikely to be a noticeable risk.
+From scientific research there are no indications that headers lead to brain damage.
+Till now, it is assumed that a certain number of headers (1800 times per year) is unlikely to be a noticeable risk.
 (See footnote 9)

 There is still a lot of debate about the long-term effects of concussions.
 The consequences are difficult to prove.
-The conclusion remains that after head injury rest is necessary and that there are individual differences in the consequences of a concussion.
+The conclusion remains that after head injury rest is necessary and that there are individual differences in the after effects of a concussion.

 Conferences on Concussion in Sport

-In Vienna, the first Conference on concussions in sport took place in 2000.
-A new definition for a sport-related concussion has been developed here.
+The first Conference on concussions in sport took place in Vienna in 2000.
+A new definition for a sport-related concussion was developed.

-On 27-28 October 2016, the fifth International Consensus Conference on Concussion in Sport was held in Berlin.
-The scientific committee expected to publish the latest knowledge in May 2017.
+On October 27-28, 2016, the fifth International Consensus Conference on Concussion in Sport was held in Berlin.
+The scientific committee is expected to publish the latest findings in May 2017.

 Movie trailer about Concussion in sports

-See here the trailer of the documentary 'Headgames: The Global Concussion Crisis' which illustrates the consequences of concussions in sport and why people are so worried about the consequences.
+Check here to watch the trailer of the documentary 'Headgames: The Global Concussion Crisis'.
+The documentary illustrates the consequences of concussions in sports and why people are so concerned about the consequences.
 Another trailer can be found here.

 PCS in children